Usage

 Always refer to the method documentation, as there are a few limitations to mind and be aware of when re-associating settings.

 To ensure you have always up to date document, it is recommended to call this method after creation and each reload.
-Or, let BoostedYAML all of this for you automatically by enabling automatic updating.
+Or, let BoostedYAML all of this for you automatically by enabling .